microsoft/BioModelAnalyzer/README.md

 # Build and test

+First, after cloning the repository, please run the powershell script `dl-deps.ps1`.
+It will download [paket](https://fsprojects.github.io/Paket/index.html) and run it in order to fetch the external dependencies.
+The rest of building, testing, and deployment processes heavily rely on this first step having been performed.
+After that code can be built using Visual Studio or msbuild.

 ## Unit testing

 ### Web App scripts tests
- - Download `paket.bootstrapper.exe` into the folder `.paket`.
-Run `.paket/paket.bootstrapper.exe`.
-This will download the latest `paket.exe`.
- - Install all of the required packages from the specified sources:

- `$ .paket/paket.exe install`

- - Build **bma.package**
  - To run Web App scripts tests in Visual Studio download and install **Chutzpah Test Adapter for Test Explorer** and **Chutzpah Test Runner Context Menu Extension**.
  - Open solution **bma.client**.
-In this solution find the project **bma.package**.
+In this solution find and build the project **bma.package**.
 All Web App scripts tests are in the folder `test`.
- - Click on the file `Chutzpah.json` and run JS tests (`Chutzpah.json` is a test setting file which allows you to specify which files/folders to use as test files).
+ - Click on the file `Chutzpah.json` and run JS tests (`Chutzpah.json` is a test setting file which allows you to specify which files/folders to use as test files; this option requires **Chutzpah Test Runner Context Menu Extension**).
+ - Alternatively you can just run these tests from Test Explorer (requires **Chutzpah Test Adapter for Test Explorer**)

 ### Back-end tests
+ - Download and install **NUnit Test Adapter** extension for Visual Studio
+ - Open solution **bma.client** in Visual Studio
+ - Build **BackEndTests** project
+ - In Test Explorer run tests from **BackEndTests** project (requires **NUnit Test Adapter**)

 # Deployment